theo-poujol/ClientServerTCP/README.md

 # ClientServerTCP

-This is client/server model in Java, using basic TCP model and threads.
+This is a client/server model in Java, using basic TCP model and threads.